MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

+  * fix issue where spa fallback renders for trending page, etc
   * create a wrapper for the dashboard page
   * when you first login; dashboard and cards load before animation is complete.
   * add subscription to videos